 Shorter queues, cherry blossom and plenty of excellent weather: the shoulder season of springtime is one of the best times to visit Europe in the entire year.
-Here’s your ultimate guide to the very best spring destinations in Europe you should consider for your next getaway!
+Here’s your ultimate guide to the very best spring destinations in Europe you should consider for your next getaway, including insider tips and what to know before you go!

 #1 Bergamo, Italy